 Teriyaki Jerky Seasoning

-This is an excellent teriyaki flavor that is a nice alternative from a basic jerky seasoning, as it also adds a touch of heat.
+This is an excellent teriyaki seasoning with a flavor that is a nice alternative from a basic jerky seasoning, as it also adds a touch of heat.
 Each package contains 1.1875 lb of seasoning, 1 oz of Sure Cure, and seasons 25 lb of meat.
-Excalibur Sweet Teriyaki Jerky Seasoning
+If you are looking for a teriyaki flavor that is a little sweeter, try Excalibur Sweet Teriyaki Jerky Seasoning.

 - 1.1875 lb package